Balthazar (magus): Tradition

 As part of the Magi, Balthazar followed the Star of Bethlehem first to the palace of Herod the Great, who instructed them to return to him when they had found the Child Jesus.
 When they arrived at the manger, the Magi worshipped him and presented their gifts.
 Balthazar gave the gift of myrrh, which symbolised the future death of a king, as myrrh was an expensive item at the time.
 Following his return to his own country, avoiding King Herod, it is purported that Balthazar celebrated Christmas with the other members of the Magi in Armenia in 54 AD but later died on 6 January 55 AD, aged 112.
 The feast day of Balthazar is also 6 January, as the date of his death.

 Balthasar and Gaspar, another of the Magi, are characters in the 1880 novel Ben-Hur: A Tale of the Christ and the various film adaptions of the novel, which chronicles his later years.

 The Three Magi, Byzantine mosaic, c.
 565 AD, Basilica of Sant'Apollinare Nuovo, Ravenna, Italy.
 Balthazar is depicted on the left.

 Identity

 It is generally assumed that the Magi were of Zoroastrian origin.
 The Ethiopian Orthodox Tewahedo Church has an ancient tradition identifying Balthazar with Bazen of Axum.

 Commemoration

 Balthazar, along with the other Magi, are purported to be buried in the Shrine of the Three Kings in Cologne Cathedral following his remains being moved from Constantinople by Eustorgius I in 344 AD to Milan.
 In 1164, Holy Roman Emperor Fredrick Barbarossa moved them to Cologne.
 Balthazar is commemorated on Epiphany with the other members of the Magi but in Catholicism, Balthazar's feast day is on 6 January because it was the day that he died.

+The red alga Curdiea balthazar from Manawatāwhi Three Kings Islands is named after Balthazar.